 Organizing Your Trip to Bhutan

-All logistics are handled by our company.
+Our company handles all logistics.
 You only have to arrive in Paro.
 Planning the logistics for the trek requires a lot of time and manpower.
-The trek takes you to some of the wildest and remotest corners of Bhutan where there is no human habitation, modern conveniences, or shops.
+The trek takes you to some of Bhutan's wildest and remotest corners, where there is no human habitation, modern conveniences, or shops.
 All the food and tents required during the trek will have to be transported on yaks or mules.
 Please do let us know in advance if you any special requirements so that we can plan accordingly.

 You can fill up the online booking form on our website.
 Alternately you can also email us or contact us via Viber, WhatsApp, or any of our social media pages.
-You will have to pay the full price of your trip as the Bhutan government only offer visas to tourists who have paid for their holiday package in full.
+You will have to pay the full price of your trip as the Bhutan government only offers visas to tourists who have paid for their holiday packages in full.

-We accept credit card payment, bank transfer, payment via Western Union, etc. We will send you details of our bank account in case you want to send the deposit through a wire transfer.
+We accept credit card payment, bank transfer, payment via Western Union, etc. We will send you details of our bank account if you want to send the deposit through a wire transfer.

 Snowman Trek in Bhutan is special as this is the only trek that takes you to some of the wild and beautiful corners of the country.
 You get to experience a real trekking adventure by walking on rough and challenging terrain and camping at isolated camping sites.
 You walk through a rare Himalayan landscape filled with glacial lakes, huge mountains, glaciers, yak pastures, high altitude settlements, and pine and juniper forests.
 This could be the only Himalayan adventure where you get to cross 11 mountain passes within 24 days.